thosgood/this-weeks-finds/markdown/151-200/week195.md

 the subgroup of G2 fixing two orthogonal directions in the imaginary octonions is SU(2).

 This is very pretty!
-I mainly just used two facts we\'ve already seen: the even part of the Clifford algebra in 6 dimensions is C(4), while in 5 dimensions it\'s H(2).
+I mainly just used two facts we've already seen: the even part of the Clifford algebra in 6 dimensions is C(4), while in 5 dimensions it's H(2).

 The first of these facts implies that so(6) must sit inside the traceless skew-adjoint matrices in C(4).
 In other words, so(6) sits